John Archibald Austen, RBA (1886-1948)

 Early influenced by the work of Aubrey Beardsley, John Austen developed into an illustrator of wit and elegance by the mid 1920s, producing unusually decorative images that are associated with Art Deco.
 Both craftsman and auto-didact, he mastered a range of media, including etching and wood-engraving, and absorbed a variety of styles and motifs.

-In the words of the novelist, Dorothy Richardson, he became a ‘long-haired studio exquisite’, entering a bohemian circle, which also contained Richardson’s husband, Alan Odle, and Austin Osman Spare.
-Exhibiting with the Royal Society of British Artists, he became an associate in 1919 (and a full member in 1921).
-Following his marriage in 1919, he became a staff member of the Penny Illustrated Paper, and a year or more later illustrated his first book, R H Keen’s The Little Ape (1921).
-Subsequent books, including an edition of Hamlet (1922), contributions to The Golden Hind (co-edited by Spare) and advertising commissions all demonstrated a gradual stylistic independence, veering towards Art Deco decoration.
+In 1919, Austen married Ruby ‘Tommy’ Thomson, the daughter of a police pensioner, who would become his chief model.
+They settled in St John’s Wood, and by 1926 were living at 16 Circus Road.
+He became a staff member of the Penny Illustrated Paper, and a year or more later illustrated his first book, R H Keen’s The Little Ape (1921).
+Subsequent books, including an edition of Hamlet (1922), contributions to The Golden Hind (co-edited by Spare) and advertising commissions, all demonstrated a gradual stylistic independence, veering towards Art Deco decoration.
 With the help of the art critic, Haldane MacFall, Austen held a joint exhibition with Odle, Spare and Harry Clarke at the St George’s Gallery in 1925; there he showed his illustrative artwork for the first time, including several drawings from the recently published edition of Longus’ Daphnis & Chloe.
 The fame of this group was helped by the publication of Dorothy Richardson’s John Austen and the Inseparables (1930).